aasthaanand123/Project-2/README.md

 ### Continued development

-This was definitely alot easier since already had a structure in mind.
+This was definitely alot easier since I already had a structure in mind.
 This project really helped me revise the concepts.

 ## Author